-Boys' Dress Pants: Boys' dress pants must be khaki or black colored, with belt loops.
-Acceptable fabrics for the dress pants are cotton, polyester or poly-blend.
+Boys' Dress Pants: Student's dress pants must be khaki or black colored, with belt loops.
+Acceptable fabrics for the dress pants are cotton, polyester, or poly-blend.
 A solid-colored black dress belt must be worn with the dress pants.
 Dress belts with a simple clasp or open buckle designs are acceptable.
 Pants must reach to the shoe but may not drag on the ground.
 (No khaki jeans or dungarees.
 No utility loops or patch pockets, extra zippers, Velcro, or extra seams.)
 Neither oversized, baggy pants nor tight ("skinny") pants will be permitted.
 Pants should be worn at the waist (and no boxers or undergarments may be visible - including at sports practices and games).

-Boys' Shorts: Khaki or Black walking shorts with solid-colored black socks are a uniform option for males.
-Acceptable fabrics for the shorts are cotton, polyester or poly-blend.
+Boys' Shorts: Khaki or black walking shorts are a uniform option throughout the school year.
+Acceptable fabrics for the shorts are cotton, polyester, or poly-blend.
 No utility loops or patch pockets, extra zippers, Velcro, or extra seams.
-Shorts must be worn with a solid-colored black belt.
+Shorts must be worn with a solid-colored black dress belt.
 Dress belts with a simple clasp or open buckle designs are acceptable.
 Shorts should extend to just above the knee.

-Boys' Footwear: Boys may wear black leather or simulated leather dress shoes in lace-up or loafer style (see Footwear document in Appendix).
+Boys' Footwear/Socks: Students may wear all black leather or simulated leather dress shoes in lace-up or loafer style.
 As a reminder, dress shoes require periodic hand cleaning and polishing/conditioning.
-Cloth, canvas, plastic or athletic shoes are not uniform attire.
-Socks must be solid black or white in color, extend above the ankle and be free of visible brand logos, patterns or decorations.
-Middle school students have the option of wearing solid color black athletic shoes.
-Students with medical foot problems requiring special footwear should consult the "Medically-Necessary Footwear" document in the appendix.
+Socks must be white or solid black in color and be free of visible brand logos, patterns, or decorations.
+Students may also wear solid black sneakers, as long as the sole and logo are all completely black.

 Boys' Hair: Hair should be neatly combed or styled.
 Hair must be above the top of the shirt collar.
 Hair should be styled so that it does not fall below the eyebrows or past the midpoint of the ear.
-Hair must be natural looking and conservative in its color and cut (no bleaching or unnatural streaking/highlighting, no artificial jet-black coloring, and no unnatural colors).
+Hair must be natural looking and conservative in its color and cut (no unnatural streaking/highlighting, no artificial jetblack coloring, and no unnatural colors).
 Accommodations for religious reasons are permitted.

-Boys' Grooming: All boys must be clean-shaven.
+All boys must be clean-shaven.
 Sideburns must be neatly trimmed and may not grow below the bottom of the ear.
 Accommodations for religious reasons are permitted.